 The mechanic’s lien process is complicated in the State of Texas.
 From restrictive deadlines to staunch paperwork requirements, there are a lot of rules.
 And to further complicate things, many Texas Construction Law regulations involve complicated “exceptions” – and whether or not you need a written contract is one of them.
-For the most part, all contractors, subcontractors, laborers, materials suppliers, and equipment suppliers who provide labor or materials to a property in Texas are not required to have a written contract (a verbal contract is sufficient) to qualify for the right to file a lien.
+For the most part, all contractors, subcontractors, laborers, design professionals, materials suppliers, and equipment suppliers who provide labor or materials to a property in Texas are not required to have a written contract (a verbal contract is sufficient) to qualify for the right to file a lien.
 So, what are the exceptions to this rule?
 Let’s break it down.

 There are two factors to consider when determining if a contractor can file a lien without a written contract in Texas, and they are the type of property and the type of service involved.